Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Breathing Techniques

-Coherent breathing at ~5-6 breaths per minute increases heart rate variability (HRV) and promotes a calm, parasympathetic state (Harvard Health, Zaccaro et al., 2018).
-This deliberate control over respiration directly influences the autonomic nervous system, reducing the "fight or flight" response often associated with chronic pain and anxiety.
-Enhanced HRV is a key biomarker for stress resilience and improved emotional regulation.
+Studies indicate that coherent breathing at approximately 5-6 breaths per minute increases heart rate variability (HRV) and promotes a calm, parasympathetic state.
+This deliberate control over your breath directly influences the autonomic nervous system, helping to reduce the "fight or flight" response often associated with chronic pain and anxiety.
+Improved HRV is considered a key sign of stress resilience and better emotional regulation.

-Integrating specific breathing exercises can provide an immediate and accessible tool for down-regulating the nervous system, alleviating acute pain spikes, and fostering a sense of control over physiological responses.
+Integrating specific breathing exercises can provide an immediate and accessible tool for calming your nervous system, alleviating acute pain spikes, and fostering a sense of control over your body's responses.

 3